jvanmelckebeke/generator-codechef/README.md

 This project is going to be built with Vim users in mind.

-Load main.cpp in vim, after coding run `:make` in vim to generate the binary.
+Load main.cpp in vim, after coding run `:make` in vim to generate the binary and run the test.

-Open test.txt and enter the test data and run `:make test` in vim to run your test.

 `test.txt` will contain data which codechef will input.